Viral Transmissions Glossary

-This forms a running glossary for my COVID Transmissions newsletter, found at covidtransmissions.substack.com
+This forms a running glossary for my Viral Transmissions newsletter (previously known as COVID Transmissions), found at viraltransmissions.substack.com

 Adaptive immunity represents the immune machinery that recognizes a specific infection — the strep bacteria that gave you a sore throat when you were four years old, for example — and allows your body to provide a response that deals with that infection.